oscinis-com/VivoCity/README.md

-# VivoCity
+# VivoCity - Placeholder
-VivoCity - A cloud-native city simulator supporting metaverse as a backend service, applications of LLMs and more
+VivoCity - A cloud-native city simulator as a backend service coming in 11/2023